William Christou in Beirut

 “If this gold is destroyed, Hezbollah’s constituents expect that it will be able to compensate them for their loss.
 For the time being, the level of trust that Hezbollah’s constituency has in the group remains high despite its huge losses,” Khatib said.

-Shortly after the strikes, Hezbollah announced that it had launched rockets at a groups of Israeli soldiers in Al-Malakiyah and Markaba, south Lebanon.
+In parallel, Hezbollah announced that it had launched rockets at a groups of Israeli soldiers in Al-Malakiyah and Markaba, south Lebanon.
 Intense fighting between Israeli soldiers and Hezbollah fighters stretched on from Sunday into Monday morning, as Israel continued to conduct cross-border incursions into south Lebanon.

 Israel has said it is trying to degrade and destroy Hezbollah’s infrastructure and capabilities along the border.
 Its progress is unclear, as the border areas have been virtually depopulated and media access is limited.